Your campus experience

-We understand that the current circumstances may feel very unsettling.
-We have a dedicated Student Life team to help you make the most of your university experience.
-We recognise that the new academic year may still see some changes and we'll all need to continue to support each other.
+We have a dedicated Student Life team to help you make the most of your university experience, regardless of the changes the pandemic may still bring.

 We’ve recruited more frontline counselling and wellbeing staff to help you as we get used to different ways of working, teaching and learning.
 We’ve also appointed some of our current students as Residence Life Assistants to support you when you're in University accommodation.